Recycling - More Options

 There are several businesses that accept old computers and electronics

-There are several companies in the Wellington Region that accept computer and electronic parts for recycling:
+There are several businesses in the Wellington region that accept or collect old computers and electronics.

 Used oil and car batteries can be recycled